-If the roles are reversed and you are dismissing the patient, we suggest a different approach:
+If the roles are reversed and you are dismissing the patient, we can provide a suitable template.

-You’ll notice the reason for termination is not stated in either example.
+The reason for termination is generally not stated.
 This is by design – we’ll explain why this matters shortly.
 The letter is careful to provide space for the physician to define the official date of termination.
 Do not make the date the patient receives the letter the starting line – transit is unpredictable.
 Instead, specify one week from the date of the letter and use that as the basis for any time calculations.

 Another point to address is the period of transitional coverage.
 Most states require physicians remain available to dispense emergency care for a “reasonable period of time.”
 This is typically 30 days.
 However, sometimes this “floor” is insufficient.
 If your patient lives in a rural area or is in the middle of a complex treatment, you must account for those details.
 Make sure you allot plenty of time to facilitate a complete transition.
 You can’t leave the patient stranded.